November 2025

 NIPT uses maternal peripheral whole blood samples.
 Cell-free DNA, which contains cell-free fetal DNA is extracted from maternal plasma.
 The cell-free fetal DNA is analysed for the presence of the gene or molecular variation responsible for (or associated with) the blood or platelet group phenotype under investigation.

-The testing is performed using a custom QIAGEN panel, which has selected common antigens for the following blood and platelet groups.
+The testing is performed using a custom QIAGEN panel, which covers a range of common clinically significant antigens for the following blood and platelet groups.
 Please be aware that the panel does not include all antigens in the listed blood groups, and not all HPA antigens are covered.

 The assay has a ≥99.9% positive predictive value and a ≥ 97.1% negative predictive value.
 The accuracy based on the study data is 98.5% with a 95% confidence interval of 91.9% to 99.9%.
 A proportion of samples will be reported as inconclusive.
 In this instance a repeat sample will be requested.